 Women’s Vote: The right of women to participate in the electoral process and to have their voices heard and their interests represented.

-Women’s Reservation Bill: A bill that proposes to reserve 33% of seats in the Lok Sabha and state assemblies for women.
+Women’s Reservation Bill: This bill proposes to reserve 33% of seats in the Lok Sabha and state assemblies for women.

 External Affairs Minister: The member of the federal government of India responsible for the country’s relations with foreign governments and international organizations.